IMPERIAL MOSQUES

 What’s interesting about the Gazi Atik Ali Pasha Mosque is that I saw it every time when I was in Istanbul in the past.

-It is right in the heart of the old Istanbul area, close to the Grand Bazaar and next to the Column of Constantine and the imperial Nuruosmaniye Mosque.
-If you walk between the Grand Bazaar and Hagia Sophia, you have to pass by this mosque.
+It is right in the heart of old Istanbul, close to the Grand Bazaar and next to the Column of Constantine and Nuruosmaniye Mosque.
+If you walk between Grand Bazaar and Hagia Sophia, you have to pass by this mosque.

 But, I’ve never really paid attention to it, until now.

-It’s a very beautiful historical mosque, constructed in 1496.
+It’s also a beautifully decorated historic religious temple, constructed in 1496.

 Hadim Ali Pasha, of Bosnian origin, was the Grand Vizier of the Ottoman empire, during the reign of Sultan Bayezid II.